Bas-Man/WorkScheduleAutomation/README.md

 ~~1.
 If there is more than a single message in a thread.
 The last message may not be processed.
 Resulting in the calendar and spreadsheet not being correct.~~
 ~~2.
 If the schedule is updated the next day.
 You will need to manually process the email.
 To do this.~~ ~~1.
 Log in to gmail and remove the "Processed"  label from thread.~~ ~~2.
 Switch to google script.
-Manaully run the nightlyProcess function.~~
+Manually run the nightlyProcess function.~~
 3. Berlitz has not created all the required Google Maps entries for all Language Centres, more over, there are barely any locations in Apple Maps.
 This means that the maps location may not be available.
 If you find an LC that does have a Google maps location but no entry in the locations.gs file.
 Please let me know.
 4. You may need to reauthorize the app after a few months.
 This happened to me after I had been using it for 4 to 5 months.